-4. Designation of Documents as "Confidential"
+IV.
+Designation of Documents as "Confidential"

-- a.
-For the purposes of this Order, the term "document" means all tangible items, whether written, recorded or graphic, whether produced or created by a party or another person, whether produced pursuant to subpoena, to discovery request, by agreement, or otherwise. - b.
-Any document which the producing party intends to designate as Confidential shall be stamped (or otherwise have the legend recorded upon it in a way that brings the legend to the attention of a reasonable examiner) with a notation substantially similar to the following:
+- A. For the purposes of this Order, the term "document" means all tangible items, whether written, recorded or graphic, whether produced or created by a party or another person, whether produced pursuant to subpoena, to discovery request, by agreement, or otherwise. - B. Any document which the producing party intends to designate as

+Confidential shall be stamped (or otherwise have the legend recorded upon it in a way that brings the legend to the attention of a reasonable examiner) with a notation substantially similar to one of the following:

-Avandia MDL 1871: Confidential-Subject to Protective Order
+Santa Clara v.
+GSK: Confidential-Subject to Protective Order Avandia MDL 1871: Confidential-Subject to Protective Order